How to Warm Up Your Twitter Account Before Outreach

 The Gradual Test

-When you think you're ready, test carefully:
+When you think you are ready, test carefully:

-- Send 10-15 outreach DMs over 2-3 days
+- Send 10 to 15 outreach DMs over 2 to 3 days

 - Watch for any restrictions or warnings